fusioncharts/dev_centre_docs/chart-guide/standard-charts/real-time-charts.md

 * Whether your chart JavaScript files and JSON/XML data are on the same sub-domain.
 Cross domain data loading is not allowed.

-* Whether your JSON/XML and chart file names are in accordance with the naming conventions imposed by your operating system
+* Whether your JSON/XML and chart file names are in accordance with the naming conventions imposed by your operating system.

 **If you get the "Invalid Data." message, it means that the JSON/XML data is malformed.
 Check it again for common errors like:**